-Average people give in to their fears, insecurities, and laziness, and let all of that keep them from doing what they want to do.
-You have to be stronger than that very strong internal desire we ALL have to be average and stay in our comfort zones.
+Average people give in to their fears, insecurities, and laziness, and let all that keep them from doing what they want to do.
+You have to be stronger than that internal desire we ALL have to be average and stay in our comfort zones.

 You have to step up and be the CEO.

 Pro Tip: Asking your copywriting clients this one question will double your income.
 What is it?
 Read all about it here >>

 On episode 141 of the Build Your Copywriting Business podcast, Nicki and Kate dig further into what it means to treat your business like a business.
 Watch for more tips on how you can make this mindset shift that will help you increase income.
 And, if you’re just starting, they will help you get your business off the ground.

 Are you willing to commit to treating your business as a business and being the CEO of that business?
 Let me know in the comments below!

 Last Updated on October 22, 2023